pulseflow/petal/configs/eslint-config/README.md

 ### `prefectionist` sorting

-the plugin [`eslint-plugin-perfectionist`](https://github.com/azat-io/eslint-plugin-perfectionist) sorts object keys and imports with auto-fix. the plugin is installed but no rules are enabled by default. it's recommended to opt-in on each file individually using [configuration comments][config-comments].
+the plugin [`eslint-plugin-perfectionist`](https://github.com/azat-io/eslint-plugin-perfectionist) sorts object keys and imports with auto-fix. the plugin is installed, but no rules are enabled by default. it's recommended to opt-in on each file individually using [configuration comments][config-comments].

 ```js
 /* eslint perfectionist/sort-objects: "error" */